 Our experience provides useful insight for future course design.
-Adaptation of existing guidelines as the QM rubric can provide comprehensive guidance that can be used to initiate changes in both form (instructional media) and practice (course development process).
+Adaptation of existing guidelines such as the QM rubric can provide comprehensive guidance that can be used to initiate changes in both form (instructional media) and practice (course development process).
 Rather than using them simply as 'check lists' to 'audit' courses, the guidelines can be used to actively bring faculty and instructional designers to a shared awareness of accessibility challenges and opportunities, highlighting their shared responsibilities.
-Figure 1 clearly infers the need for faculty, instructional designers and administrators to actively collaborate optimize accessibility to universities.
+Figure 1 clearly infers the need for faculty, instructional designers and administrators to actively collaborate to optimize accessibility at universities.